nicole-yoong/Portfolio/SQL_Performance_Tuning/Review.md

+# Performance Tuning Review and Findings #

 SQL performance tuning is the process of improving SQL queries to accelerate your servers performance.
+This article provides a review and findings into the different approach of improving the perfomance of data retrieval.

 ## Indexing the OVER() clause ##